CONSTITUTION AND BYLAWS OF THE BLACK CAUCUS OF THE AMERICAN LIBRARY ASSOCIATION

 Article VII.
 Executive Board

-Section 2: Shall consist of the elected officers, the immediate past President and the fifteen (15) members elected by the membership to serve on the Executive Board.
-The President of the Black Caucus shall preside as Chair of the Executive Board, without vote, except to break a tie.
+Section 2: Shall consist of the elected officers, the immediate past President, and the fifteen (15) members elected by the membership to serve on the Executive Board.
+The President of the Black Caucus shall preside as Chair of the Executive Board, without a vote, except to break a tie.

 Section 3: Members shall serve for a term of two years on a staggered basis.